-Here is a closeup of the Every Day schedule (blurry, sorry, wasn’t expecting to share this online).
+Here is a closeup of the everyday schedule (blurry, sorry, wasn’t expecting to share this online).
 This is a quick list the boys checked before heading out the door.
 Nico chose the fonts and colors with Mikey’s approval.
-Both books made it clear that the children have to be a part of the process or it won’t work.
-I came up with the idea for The Board because Mikey did well with a tiny board he had above his desk and Nico kept trying to put his stuff on it, too.
-They said they wished their whole life could be on a board.
+Both books made it clear that the children have to be a part of the process, or it won’t work.
+I came up with the idea for The Board because Mikey did well with a tiny bulletin board he had above his desk, and Nico kept trying to put his stuff on it, too.
+They said they wished their whole life could be on a bulletin board.
 Wish granted.

 Close up of the Amazing/So Proud section.

 Many of my friends told me straight up that they would never, ever do this to their dining room.
 That’s fine!
 I agree it’s not for everyone.
 Most people use their phones to do what I did, but that didn’t work for us.
-A friend of mine adopted the idea for her son and bought a large board for above his desk.
+A friend of mine adopted the idea for her son and bought a large bulletin board to place above his desk.
 Another friend relies heavily on a planner.
 At the end of the day, you have to do what works for you or it won’t work at all.
-Three cheers to finding what works!
+Three cheers for finding what works!